OsKaR31415/cours/things to do.md

 ```

-#PKM #no-review tags are in the end to save visual space at the top
+#PKMtags are in the end to save visual space at the top